fm4tt0s/ssl-pooch/README.md

 App2 Chris_Wanstrath San_Francisco github.com 443
 ```

-Note that static fields and its headers names can <r>NOT</r> have spaces on it.
+Note that static fields and its headers names can **NOT** have spaces on it.
 The best you can use is **'_' (underline)** - I could'nt find a way to parse it without issues, hard to test all inputs; the less of evils...
 Going further and considering above list file, and as stated before, assuming you'd set custom static field variables, position and header names, example:
 ```
 _custom_static_fields_pos="begin"
 _custom_static_fields_names=("Id" "Chairman" "Headquarters")